EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

-- Better terminal logging for client and server
 - Domain authorization with DNS
+- Alternate address assignment options
 - Testing
 - ACME for certificates
 - HTTPS redirection
-- Alternate address assignment options
 - Local port forwarding
 - Generic TCP forwarding
 - API-based password authentication
+- Admin interface through SSH
 - And more